tzwel/Absence/README.md

 I add a lot of features in a short amount of time, I only create releases once I make huge changes to the codebase, since the process of releasing is very tedious

+#### Bugfix when

+Create an issue to be sure I know about the bug's existence. \
+If I still didn't fix the bug you created an issue about and you know some js, feel free to fix it yourself and create a pull request!

 ## Acknowledgements

 - Icons: [Feather Icons](https://feathericons.com)